Australia offers higher education options for international students, including engineering programs across a wide range of disciplines.

 5. RMIT University

-With all this in mind, we hope that the information here helps inform your decisions.
-Australia has many great options for students interested in studying engineering and is a wonderful place to start one’s engineering journey.
+With all this in mind, we hope this information helps inform your decision.
+Australia has many options for students interested in studying engineering and can be a great place to begin an engineering journey.

-Hopefully, this guide on the best engineering schools in Australia was informative and of big help to you.
+We hope this guide to engineering schools in Australia was helpful.
 Make sure to also check out the Study in Australia and Available Programs for International Students pages for more information.

 About the Author: Hyun Lee